First-Time Freshman Admission

 5. Submit official SAT or ACT scores sent directly from the testing company.

 Students applying for Early Admission through Special Admission Programs of the University, such as UPREP, will be required to follow the procedures approved for and by that program and will be reviewed according to the requirements established for the program.
-Information concerning these procedures and requirements are available from the University coordinator for the program.
+Information concerning these procedures and requirements are available from the UTSA coordinator for the program.

 Continuing Student Early Admission Procedure